JOB CODE: 1654

 LOCATION OF WORK

-Under the supervision of a higher level employee, performs entry-level skilled work in the installation, maintenance, and repair of two-way radios and associated electronic systems.
-Work is largely performed on vehicles, involves responsibility for carrying to completion electronic assignments, and ensuring electronic and radio equipment is maintained in continuous operational order.
+Under the supervision of a higher classification, performs entry-level skilled work in the installation, maintenance, and repair of two-way radios and associated electronic systems.
+Work is largely performed on vehicles, involves responsibility for completing electronic assignments, and ensuring electronic and radio equipment is maintained in continuous operational order.
 Assignments are received either orally or in writing.
 Employees may be required to be on emergency call-out one week a month to maintain base stations and other emergency equipment.
 Performs other work as requested.

 ESSENTIAL WORK TASKS